What To Do With Flood Damaged Appliances

 If this sounds like a rather strict approach, it is only because of the number of accidents and injuries reported as a result of improper or do it yourself repairs.
 One homeowner suffered serious burns in a flash fire that was the result of his attempt to relight the pilot on a flooded out gas heater.
 Not just gas, but also units using oil or electricity may put homeowners at risk.

 Unit controls that have been damaged by floodwater are extremely dangerous, and any attempt to use them after they have suffered water or flood damage may result in fires or even explosions.
-Electrical appliances may produce serious electrical shock.
+Electrical appliances may cause serious electrical shocks.
 Other devices that are at risk include water heaters, furnaces, boilers, room heaters, and air conditioners.

 In some cases, controls may appear to be operative even after the damage has occurred, but it is still unwise to engage the unit.
 It may work for a period of days or even weeks, but it still may fail, and any component that has been underwater poses a serious hazard.